In This Article

 Steps

 - Decarb your flower in the oven.
-Temperatures vary, but 230° F to 266° F is a potentially suitable range to try on your oven.
+Temperatures vary, but 230° F to 266° F is a potentially suitable range to try in your oven.

-- Grind the decarbed flower, then place it in the top section of the double boiler, combining it with the butter or oil.
+- Grind the decarbed flower, then place it in the top section of the double boiler and combine it with the butter or oil.

-- Strain the oil or butter through the cheesecloth, transferring the filtered oil or butter into a storage container.
+- Strain the oil or butter through the cheesecloth, transferring the filtered product into a storage container.

 Notes